monyarm/NovelVM/backends/platform/libretro/README.md

 ### Data files and themes
 [Data files](https://wiki.scummvm.org/index.php/Datafiles) required for certain games and core functions (e.g. virtual keyboard) and default [ScummVM GUI themes](https://wiki.scummvm.org/index.php/GUI_Themes) are bundled during the build process in `scummvm.zip` file.
 Libretro core info file is created during build as well.
-Extract `scummvm.zip` and select relevant paths in ScummVM GUI (or modify `scummvm.ini` accordingly) to load properly needed data files/themes in the core.
+Extract `scummvm.zip` and select relevant paths in ScummVM GUI (or modify `novelvm.ini` accordingly) to load properly needed data files/themes in the core.

 Note that both datafiles and themes included in `scummvm.zip` need to be consistent with ScummVM version in use, hence need to be generally rebuilt and replaced for each new version.